 Valuing Paneled Grape Pieces

 Overall, Paneled Grape is priced fairly reasonably.
 There are a few exceptions that run high, as is the case with most collectible glassware patterns of any type.
-A complete punch set in excellent condition, for instance, can cost $250-300 when purchased in an antique shop.
+A complete punch set in excellent condition, for instance, can cost $250 to $300 when purchased in an antique shop.
 And honestly, it’s the bowl that runs the price up.
 Buying a bowl to fit a pedestal you already own might run $200 alone.
-Single punch cups can be found very reasonably though.
+Single punch cups can be found reasonably though.

 Covered candy compotes, salt and pepper sets, and full-sized pitchers run a bit more but generally $25 or less.
-A covered butter or cheese dish, pair of candle holders, handled deviled egg plate, or a gravy boat might set you back $35-50.
+A covered butter or cheese dish, a pair of candle holders, handled deviled egg plate, or a gravy boat might set you back $35 to $50.